 The other birds who first appear in the fall are those driven from their cool summer homes in the high altitudes by freezing weather.
-Some, like the all cerulean mountain bluebirds are forced down by the requirements of their insectivorous habits.
-They come in search of dormant pupae, the eggs and resting stages of insects, and the spider's silken egg thee cases which they glean from the junipera and pinions; and they come for the winter berries of mistletoe and juniper.
-I have watched a theat robin, one of the largest thrushes, deliberately eating one by one the berries from a loaded juniper branch.
-They seem on ripening a hard and unpromising diet, but after the first frost thay become soft and \$4 succulent.
+Some, like the all-cerulean mountain bluebirds, are forced down by the requirements of their insectivorous habits.
+They come in search of dormant pupae, the eggs and resting stages of insects, and the spider's silken egg cases which they glean from the junipers and pinons; and they come for the winter berries of mistletoe and juniper.
+I have watched a robin, one of the largest thrushes, deliberately eating one by one the berries from a loaded juniper branch.

+They seem on ripening to be a hard and unpromising diet. but after the first frost become soft and succulent.
 Other birds are attracted by the seasonal abundance of wild seeds.
-Juncos and white-crowned sparrows feast on the millions of tiny seeds of the chimisa or rabbit bush which grows in such abundance in the arroyos where at the end of summer its golden plumes transforms the landscape.
-Clark's nutcrackers make their appearance when plate in September the pitchy pindon comes begin to unfold revealing the brown nestled fruit inside.
-Pinion nuts are a natural source of food for men as well as for birds Indian and Spanish-American and 1/m in good years lure hundreds of/nut gatherers out into the pinion forests with their pails and baskets.
-Along with the nutcrackers other avian harvesters are the Steller's and pincon jays.
-The former like the Clark's nutcrackers are solitary birds which that make their presence known by grating raucus calls.
-Both birds prefer to feed on the topmost cones of the pindon pines where among the upper branches they are easily recognized.
-1/2/ The Clark's nutcracker is a stocky gray bird with black and white wings and tail, and a long dagger-like bill.
-When it flies the white tail feathers and white patcheson its wings and very conspicuous.
-The Steller's jay on the other hand appears to be black unless seen in very good Which reveals its daily the plunage, lighty has a short bill and a high pointed crest.
+Juncos and white-crowned sparrows feast on the millions of tiny seeds of the chimisa or rabbit bush which grows in such abundance in the arroyos where at the end of summer its golden plumes transform the landscape.
+Clark's nutcrackers make their appearance in late September when the pitchy pinon cones begin to unfold revealing the brown nestled fruit inside.
+Pinon nuts are a natural food for men as well as birds and in good years lure hundreds of Indian and Spanish-American nut-gatherers out into the pinon forests with their pails and baskets.
+Along with the nutcrackers other avian harvesters are the Steller's and pinon jays.
+The former like the Clark's nutcrackers are solitary birds that make their presence known by grating raucus calls.
+Both birds prefer to feed on the topmost cones of the pinon pines where among the upper branches they are easily recognized.
+The Clark's nut+ cracker is a stocky gray bird with black and white wings and tail, and a long black dagger-like bill.
+When it flies the white tail feathers and white patches on its wings are very conspicuous.
+The Steller's jay on the other hand appears to be black unless seen in very good light, which reveals its dark blue plumage; has a short bill and a high pointed crest.
 The voice of the Steller's jay consists of a series of harsh chopping notes in contrast to the single or double rasping call of the nutcracker.